WinterYukky/aws-cdk-neuronx-patterns/README.md

 > [!WARNING]
 > This construct uses an Inferentia2 instance on SageMaker.
 You may need to increase your request limit for your AWS account.

-By using the `NeuronXCompile` construct included in this construct library, models published on HuggingFace can be easily deployed to SageMaker Real-time inference.
-To define using the `NeuronXCompile` construct:
+By using the `NeuronxCompile` construct included in this construct library, models published on HuggingFace can be easily deployed to SageMaker Real-time inference.
+To define using the `NeuronxCompile` construct:

 ```ts
 import * as ec2 from "aws-cdk-lib/aws-ec2";